Poverty in Algeria: The Algerian crisis

-In the mid-1980s, basic macroeconomic indicators deteriorated between 1987 and 1995 resulting in prolonged economic recession, high rates of national debt and growing social unhappiness.
+In the mid-1980s, basic macroeconomic indicators deteriorated between 1987 and 1995 resulting in prolonged economic recession, high rates of national debt and growing social unhappiness, all exacerbated by the Black Decade.
 The lack of economic growth in Algeria meant that the creation of employment was absent, and unemployment rose to 27% in 1994 as a result.
 Previously, the government responded to rising growth in job seeking by intensifying public sector employment.
 However, as economic activity declined and oil prices collapsed, the public sector employment slowed down which in turn contributed to the rising rates of poverty.

 By 1986, Algeria was faced with increasing political and economic strain when the price of oil fell 50% from the previous year.
 This resulted in Algeria's GDP growth to decline into negative 2.7%.
-The fall in oil prices led to an economic and political crisis as protestors took to the streets demanding a solution to the economic crisis and political reformation for more efficient policies in line with a freer democracy.
+The fall in oil prices led to an economic and political crisis as protestors took to the streets demanding a solution to the economic crisis and political reformation for more efficient policies in line with a freer democracy, but this led to the Black Decade.